-In the ward round simulation, each surgeon performed the ward round scenario once where both patients (human actors) lying in the patient bed (Fig. 1-a) were visited.
+(human actors) lying in the patient bed (Fig. 3-a) were visited.
 A nurse accompanied the surgeon during the ward round and provided necessary information.
-The surgeons used the WPA to see the recent EPR and X-rays while talking to the patients (see Fig. 2-d).
+The surgeons used the WPA to see the recent EPR and X-rays while talking to the patients (see Fig. 6).
 They tried both voice commands and touch gestures to interact with the WPA.
 The patients also asked some questions about the result of the surgery.

-6.3 Results
+8.3.
+Results

-Interview: The surgeons were asked about the pros and cons of the EPR module during ward rounds.
+Interview: After having played out the scenario, the surgeons were asked about the pros and cons of the EPR module during ward rounds.
 P1 mentioned that the most obvious advantage of using the EPR on the Glass is to reduce unnecessary moving between a stationary computer and the ward to check the EPR.
 However, P2 thinks the small screen in Google Glass makes it hard for the surgeon to read the EPR texts, while a stationary computer is more convenient for such intensive readings.
 P1 also mentioned that getting an overview of the EPR is much faster using a desktop computer since in Glass the text is distributed over several pages.
 The other question was about the content that surgeons might need to have access to during a ward round in addition to the EPR and medical images.
 P2 mentioned that the main information the doctors need during a ward round is lab results that can also be provided on the Glass.
 However, due to the small size of the HMD in Google Glass, the lab results should be visualized in a way that the interesting results (important abnormal values) are highlighted, and the surgeon can get what s/he wants at a glance.
 P2 indicated that aside from the medical data, patients usually ask a lot of practical questions about e.g. when they can leave the hospital, when they have their next appointment, etc. The WPA should also provide such practical information to the surgeon.